Ranjitha75388/projects/Tools/openops .md

 • Directory (tenant) ID

 With proper permissions, OpenOps can monitor cloud spending, detect unused resources, and automate cost-saving actions.

+## 5. Workflow Automation
+A workflow in OpenOps is a series of automated steps triggered by an event.

+### Workflow Components
+### 1. Triggers (Start the Workflow)

+- **Schedule**: Every X minutes, Every hour, Every day, Every week, Every month, Cron expression.

+- **Webhook**: It works like a "notification" sent over the internet from one app to another.

+- **Jira Cloud**:

+    - **New issue**: Triggered when a new issue (bug, task, etc.) is created in Jira.
+    - **Updated issue**: Triggered when an existing issue is updated (like a status change or new comment).

+- **Monday.com**:

+    - **New item in board:** Triggered when a new item (task, project, etc.) is added to a board in Monday.com.

+    - **Specific column value updated in board:** Triggered when a value in a specific column (like "status" or "priority") is updated within a board.

+### 2.Actions (All subsequent steps of workflow will be actions)

+1. **Code**: Run custom code (e.g., JavaScript or Python) within a workflow.

+2. **Loop on Items:** Iterate through a list of items and perform actions on each item individually.

+3. **Condition**: Check if a certain condition is true or false, then perform actions based on the result.

+4. **Split**: Break a single data value into multiple parts (like splitting a string by commas or spaces).

+5. **Approval**: Request approval from someone before proceeding with a certain action or workflow.

+6. **AWS**:AWS Athena,AWS CloudFormation,AWS Compute Optimizer.

+7. **Azure**: Use Microsoft Azure services to manage and deploy cloud resources and infrastructure.

+8. **Date Operations**: Perform operations on dates like adding or subtracting days, comparing dates, or formatting them.

+9. **Delay**: Pause the workflow for a set amount of time before continuing to the next action.

+10. **End Workflow**: Stop the workflow at a specific point.

+11.**File Operations**: Manage files, like uploading, downloading, or modifying files within the workflow.

+12. **Github**: Integrate with GitHub to trigger actions on repositories, pull requests, or issues.

+13. **List Operations**: Work with lists, such as adding/removing items, or filtering and sorting.

+14. **Math Operations**: Perform basic mathematical operations (addition, subtraction, multiplication, etc.).

+15.**Microsoft Teams**: Send messages or trigger actions within Microsoft Teams channels.

+16.**OpenOps Tables**: Interact with OpenOps data tables for managing records and tables in your workflow.

+17.**Slack**: Send messages or trigger actions in Slack channels.

+18. **SMTP**: Send emails using Simple Mail Transfer Protocol (SMTP).

+19. **Storage**: Manage files and data storage, like saving, retrieving, or deleting files.

+20.**Text Operations**: Manipulate text data, such as extracting, transforming, or combining strings.

+### Workflow Methods

+### 1. Using Prebuilt Workflows

+OpenOps provides ready-made workflow templates to automate cost optimization, budget tracking, and anomaly detection.

+1. Open OpenOps Dashboard.

+2. Click Explore Templates.

+3. Select a template and review the workflow steps.

+4. Click Use Template to create a workflow.

+5. Configure cloud connections and customize automation.

+6. Save and activate the workflow.

+### 2. Creating a Custom Workflow
+Build our own workflows based on specific business needs.

+1. Go to Workflows > New Workflow.

+2. Choose a trigger (what starts the workflow).

+3. Define conditions (rules to check before actions run).

+4. Add actions (tasks to be performed).

+5. Enable the approval process (if required).

+6. Test the workflow using sample data.

+7. Publish & activate the workflow.

 ## 9. How OpenOps Helps in Azure